A shared inbox is a great way to have more eyes on your emails and ensure not a single email can slip through the cracks.

 What you may like: Front offers holistic insights across all channels to help you streamline your workflow and improve performance.

-What you may not like: Unlike many modern help desks tools, Front does not allow its users to create a self-service knowledge base.
+What you may not like: Unlike many modern help desk tools, Front does not allow its users to create a self-service knowledge base.

 Helpmonks allows users to keep a firm track of customers, companies, and SLAs with built-in customer management tools.
-Just a single glance and users can see how many emails are awaiting a reply, prioritize the ones that need immediate attention, and archive important conversations.
+With just a single glance and users can see how many emails are awaiting a reply, prioritize the ones that need immediate attention, and archive important conversations.

 Unlike other shared inbox tools, Helpmonks can be deployed in three different configurations.
 This gives you the flexibility to choose the right setup based on your current business needs.

 - Use reminders to bring urgent email conversations back to the attention

 - Built-in CRM tools for sales and support to work in sync

 - Keep all your emails archived and searchable